- Male and female reproductive structures and their functions

 - Sperm and egg nuclei fuse

-- Normal mitotic cell divisions: cell grow then divide, grow again, then divide.
+- Normal mitotic cell divisions: cell grows then divides, grows again, then divides.

 - Cleavage = mitotic divisions without cell growth.